tnebooks/12th-chemistry/content.en/docs/coordination-chemistry/_index.md

 i.
 The name of anionic ligands ends with the letter 'o' and the cationic ligand ends with 'ium'.
 The neutral ligands are usually called with their molecular names with fewer exceptions namely, \( \mathrm{H_2O} \) (aqua), CO (carbonyl), \( \mathrm{NH_3} \) (ammine) and NO (nitrosyl).

 ii.
-A \( \kappa \)-term is used to denote an ambidentate ligand in which more than one coordination mode is possible.
+A \( \kappa \)-term is used to denote an ambidendate ligand in which more than one coordination mode is possible.
 For example, the ligand thiocyanate can bind to the central atom/ion, through either the sulfur or the nitrogen atom.
 In this ligand, if sulphur forms a coordination bond with metal then the ligand is named thiocyanate-\( \kappa S \) and if nitrogen is involved, then it is named thiocyanate-\( \kappa N \).

 ![](ligand.png)